shanemarvinmay/ml-course/paper.md

         * one of the sublayers take in the output from the encoder
         * Masking is used. (can't see the words left of the one we are on)
 ### Attention
+* How relavant word in a sentence are to eachother.
+Which gives us context
+    * "The big red monster ate brocoli and he hated it."
+        * What is "it" refering to?
+Attention is our way to knowing that it refering to brocoli.
+            * Also how we know "red" has to do with "monster" than any other word.
 * Query, key, and value are mapped to an output
 * Everything is a vector
 * ' The output is computed as a weighted sum